Last Updated: November 9, 2020

 There’s a variety of robot kits for kids, ranging from programmable, remote controlled robots to simple, easy to assemble pull back toys.
-When choosing a robot kit, consider your child’s age and interest level.
-A child experienced in building things with legos or erector sets may enjoy a more complicated build, while a beginner may enjoy something simple and easy.
-When shopping for robotics kits for kids, it’s best to look for kits that don’t require soldering, as many kits designed for adults do.
-Shop for kits in which the finished robot looks cool and is durable, and the project level is appropriate for your young engineer.
+When choosing a project to create, consider your child’s age and interest level.
+A child experienced in building things with legos or erector sets may enjoy more complicated robot kits, while a beginner may enjoy something simple and easy.
+When shopping for robotics kits for kids, it’s best to look for ones that don’t require soldering, as many projects designed for adults do.
+Shop for set in which the finished design looks cool and is durable, and the project level is appropriate for your young engineer.

 Makeblock Starter Robot Kit